DE0CH/sta-setup/readme.md

 ```

 # Troubleshooting
-1. Build failure with `brew install`
+1. Build failure with `brew install`.

 The make complier on the lab machines is a bit broken.
 I haven't found a way to fix it yet, but you can workaround many build failures with `brew install --force-bottle` to use a "bottle" (pre-complied binary).
 Homebrew defaults to building from source because it is not installed in `/home/linuxbrew/.linuxbrew` (for which you don't have write permission).

 # Customization